-Many of the Nicaraguan volcanoes are dormant, but since some remain active, it is advisable to hike the volcanoes with a guide or local tour group.
-Some of the more popular volcanoes include Maderas, Concepcion, Zapatera, Mombacho, Laguna de Apoyo, Masaya, Apoyeque, Momotombo, Cerro Negro, Telica, San Cristobal and Consiguina.
+Many of the Nicaraguan volcanoes are dormant.
+But since some remain active, it is advisable to hike the volcanoes with a guide or local tour group.
+Some of the more popular volcanoes include Maderas, Concepcion, Zapatera, Mombacho, Laguna de Apoyo, Masaya, Apoyeque, Momotombo, Cerro Negro, Telica, San Cristobal, and Consiguina.

-Maderas, Concepcion and Zapatera rise up out of Lake Nicaragua.
-Zapatera stands alone while Maderas and Concepcion are located on Ometepe Islands, and they are a popular climbing choice for visitors.
+Maderas, Concepcion, and Zapatera rise up out of Lake Nicaragua.
+Zapatera stands alone while Maderas and Concepcion are located on Ometepe Island, popular climbing choices for visitors.
 Concepcion is an active volcano, but Maderas is dormant.

-Mombacho is great for hiking, and it is even possible to be driven to the top of the volcano.
+Mombacho is great for hiking and it's even possible to drive to the top.
 The beautiful Laguna de Apoyo is a tranquil crater lake popular with hikers and swimmers.
 The western shore of the lake has an active fumarole emitting steam and gas.

-A short drive from Managua is the popular Masaya Volcano National Park, with the smoking Masaya Volcano as its principal attraction.
+Masaya Volcano National Park is a short drive from Managua, with the smoking Masaya Volcano as its principal attraction.
 A paved road goes up to the crater where visitors can marvel at the white plume of smoke or try to spot the colony of green parakeets living in the crater itself.

 Momotombo is the quintessential cone-shaped volcano.
 It is active and last erupted in 2015, after a century of inactivity.
-Momotombo is popular with experienced climbers, and while it can be seen from Managua, it is situated more than 60 miles (100km) from the Nicaraguan capital.
+Momotombo is popular with experienced climbers and is visible from Managua, situated more than 60 miles (100km) from the Nicaraguan capital.

-The Nicaraguan government uses this volcano to produce geothermal energy and electricity.
-Telica Volcano also erupted in 2015.
-Those who brave the strenuous 8-12 hour hike to Telica's summit will be able to see molten lava glowing at the bottom of the crater.
+The Nicaraguan government uses Momotombo to produce geothermal energy and electricity.
+Telica Volcano also erupted in 2015, with those who brave the strenuous 8-12 hour hike to its summit will be able to see molten lava glowing at the bottom of the crater.